ATF Form 4 Transfer Guide

 Yes.
 The Form 4 process is still required even though the tax stamp fee is $0.
 The ATF still conducts a background check, and you still need to submit fingerprints, a photograph, and CLEO notification.
 The $0 stamp means you don't pay the $200 fee, but the registration process remains mandatory.
 Possessing an unregistered NFA item is a federal felony regardless of the tax amount.

-Yes, but the transfer must go through a licensed FFL/SOT (Class 3 dealer) in the buyer's state.
-The seller ships the NFA item to the buyer's chosen FFL/SOT, and then the dealer completes a Form 4 transfer to the buyer.
+Yes, but the transfer requires two FFL/SOT dealers.
+The seller first transfers the item to their local FFL/SOT via Form 4, then that dealer ships it to the buyer's FFL/SOT via Form 3 (tax-exempt, ~2 days eForms).
+The buyer's dealer then completes a Form 4 transfer to the buyer.
 Direct private party transfers across state lines are prohibited by federal law.

 If the ATF denies your Form 4, you cannot take possession of the item.
 The item stays with the seller (or FFL/SOT for interstate transfers).
 Common denial reasons include errors on the form, criminal history, or restraining orders.
 You may appeal a denial through the ATF.
 This is why we recommend using GunTab escrow — funds can be returned if the transfer is denied.